aranair/aranair.github.io/source/posts/2014-01-31-emberjs-saving-associated-models-controller.html.markdown

 tags: emberjs
 ---

 So after a few months of inactivity from Emberjs, I've decided to come back to abit of development fun!
+First things first, I had to upgrade a couple of things (once again).
 I went on to upgrade ember to 1.3.0 and ember-data to one of their 1.0.0 nightly builds.
 It didn't require that many changes like before (thank god for that).

-Anyways, I had this piece of existing code break on me:
+One particular piece of existing code that broke, was this:

 ```javascript
 task.save().then(function() {